Metric Geometry of Spaces of Persistence Diagrams: Gromov--Hausdorff convergence and sequential continuity

 \section{Gromov--Hausdorff convergence and sequential continuity}

 In this section, we investigate the continuity of the functors $\mathcal{Q}$ and $\DD_p$ defined in the preceding section.
 Since $\DD_p$, $p<\infty$, takes values in $\Met_*$, the category of pointed metric spaces, while $\DD_\infty$ takes values in $\mathsf{PMet}_{*}$, the category of pointed pseudometric spaces, we will consider each case separately.
 As both $\mathcal{Q}$ and $\DD_p$ are defined on $\MetPair$, the category of metric pairs, we will first define a notion of Gromov--Hausdorff convergence of metric pairs $(X,A)$.
-We do this in such a way that, when $A$ is a point, our definition implies the usual pointed Gromov--Hausdorff convergence of pointed metric spaces (cf.~\cite[Definition 8.1.1]{BBI} and \cite[Definition 2.1]{DJ}; see also \cite{herron} and Definition~\ref{d:pseudopairsGHconv} below).
+We do this in such a way that when $A$ is a point, our definition implies the usual pointed Gromov--Hausdorff convergence of pointed metric spaces (see~\cite[Definition 8.1.1]{BBI} and \cite{herron}; cf.~\cite[Definition 2.1]{DJ} for the case of proper metric spaces; see also Definition~\ref{d:pseudopairsGHconv} below).
 After showing that $\mathcal{Q}\colon \mathsf{Met_{Pair}} \to \mathsf{Met_*}$ is sequentially continuous with respect to the Gromov--Hausdorff convergence of metric pairs, and that $\DD_p\colon \mathsf{Met_{Pair}} \to \mathsf{Met_*}$, $p<\infty$, is not always sequentially continuous, we will prove the sequential continuity of $\DD_\infty\colon \MetPair\to\mathsf{PMet}_*$ with respect to the Gromov--Hausdorff convergence of metric pairs on $\MetPair$ and pointed Gromov--Hausdorff convergence of pseudometric spaces on $\mathsf{PMet}_*$.